Upper Chiquita Canyon Survey - Orange County, California

 Located in San Diego County, California, the Conservancy is working to acquire land to complete the River Park, extend the segments of the Coast-to-Crest Trail that are open, and assists with careful management of River Park lands.
 It is led by a citizen Board of Directors and is supported in its activities, physically and financially, by more than 1,200 Conservancy members.
 It partners with the River Park, citizens, land owners, governments and other non-governmental groups to ensure coordinated protection of the river corridor resources while fully respecting and protecting private property rights.

-SDRVC Conservation Manager, Jessica Norton, enthusiastically supports the citizen science projects originally initiated in 2010 by SWFHA associate Kent VanSooy, and has expanded the groups involvement to include two herpetological surveys on Conservancy property.
+Past SDRVC Conservation Manager, Jessica Norton, enthusiastically supported the citizen science projects originally initiated in 2010 by SWFHA associate Kent VanSooy, and expanded the groups involvement to include 3 herpetological surveys on Conservancy property.
+In 2017, following Miss Norton's retirement, the position of Conservation Manager was filled by Jack Hughes, who is planning on expanding SWFHA's project agenda with the Conservancy even further in 2018.
 More information about the The San Dieguito River Valley Conservancy can be found at their website at http://sdrvc.org